YA Book Club Favorites

 A way to save.

 Simi prayed to the gods, once.
 Now she serves them as Mami Wata—a mermaid—collecting the souls of those who die at sea and blessing their journeys back home.

-But when a living boy is thrown overboard, Simi goes against an ancient decree and does the unthinkable—she saves his life.
-And punishment awaits those who dare to defy the gods.
+But when a living boy is thrown overboard, Simi does the unthinkable—she saves his life, going against an ancient decree.
+And punishment awaits those who dare to defy it.

 Danger lurks at every turn, and as Simi draws closer, she must brave vengeful gods, treacherous lands, and legendary creatures.
-Because if she fails, she risks not only the fate of all Mami Wata, but also the world as she knows it.
+Because if she doesn't, then she risks not only the fate of all Mami Wata, but also the world as she knows it.